Sea Glass Mirror or Photo Frame - Your Sea Glass Craft Project

 A sea glass picture frame or mirror is a nice and fairly simple way to use your sea glass collection.

-Note: I will be talking about creating a sea glass frame for a mirror, but the same steps apply to a photo frame.
+Although I will be talking about creating a sea glass frame for a mirror, the same steps apply to a photo frame.

 Also, this is a project that doesn't require the special equipment necessary to know how to drill sea glass.